RN to BSN Programs

 - RN Capstone

-In addition to the coursework listed above, students in RN to BSN programs may or may not be required to complete some clinical work, where they will practice hands-on skills.
-Depending on the program and the student’s work history, the clinical work may be able to be completed at the hospital or clinic where the student works.
-In some cases with enough prior experience, students may be given clinical credit for their prior work history, or it may be skipped altogether.
+In addition to the coursework listed above, students in RN to BSN programs may or may not be required to complete clinical work, where they will practice hands-on skills.
+Depending on the program and the student’s work history, any required clinical work may be able to be completed at the hospital or clinic where the student works.
 Students in these programs are also expected to maintain a minimum grade point average in order to graduate with a bachelor’s degree in nursing.

 Online RN to BSN Programs Versus On-Campus Programs

-Since most students in RN to BSN or ADN to BSN schools are working professionals, online programs can be a good option.
-Accredited online RN to BSN programs provide more flexibility than traditional programs, and they are usually designed for nontraditional students, even allowing students to take one class at a time if needed.
-Some online programs offer year-round admissions and class schedules, making it easier for working students to enroll and attend class.
-RN to BSN online bridge programs might be cheaper overall than on-campus programs, especially when taking into consideration the time and money students will save by not having to travel to and from class each day.
+Since most students in RN to BSN or ADN to BSN programs are working professionals, online programs can be a good option.
+Accredited online RN to BSN programs can provide more flexibility than traditional programs, and they are usually designed for nontraditional students.
+Some online programs even allow students to take just one class at a time.
+Online programs sometimes offer year-round admissions and class schedules, making it easier for working students to enroll and attend class.
+RN to BSN online bridge programs can be less expensive overall than on-campus programs, especially when taking into consideration the time and money students will save by not having to travel to and from class each day.

 Online programs are not for everyone, however.
-Attending school online requires students to be highly self-motivated and driven, since their schedules can be somewhat self-managed.
+Attending school online requires students to be highly motivated and self-driven since their schedules are self-managed to a greater degree than with on-campus nursing programs.
 Traditional on-campus programs offer students the social aspect of meeting and collaborating with their fellow students and asking questions of professors after class, which can be beneficial.
-While RN-BSN online programs do provide a way for students to interact, electronic interaction is not the same as physically being in the same room with others, and some students can find this isolating.
+While RN-BSN online programs do frequently offer opportunities for students to collaborate, electronic interaction is not the same as physically being in the same room with others, and some students can find this isolating.
 Some nurses will prefer an online option for the convenience and flexibility, and others will prefer the traditional classroom as a means to become an RN.
 With advantages and disadvantages to each, nurses must decide which type of program is best for them.

 Career Opportunities for Graduates of an RN to BSN Program in Nursing

-After completing an RN to BSN program, graduates will be prepared to continue in the workforce, since they will already have their RN certification.
-Nursing is one of the most popular job fields, and it is in relatively high demand.
-With a BSN as opposed to an ADN, nurses should be in even higher demand.
-According to the US Bureau of Labor Statistics, 2,711,500 registered nurses in 2012 earned a median wage of $65,470.1 The outlook for RNs is also promising.
-Registered nursing jobs are expected to increase by 19% by 2022, with 526,800 jobs expected to become available.1 The job pool for RNs is large, and with the possession of a bachelors of nursing and an RN, there should be many opportunities for employment.
+After completing an RN to BSN program, graduates will be prepared to advance in the workforce.
+Nursing is one of the most popular job fields and bachelor’s degree nurses are in high demand.
+According to the Bureau of Labor Statistics, in 2016 registered nurses earned a median annual wage of $68,450.1 The outlook for RNs is also promising.
+Registered nursing jobs are expected to increase by 16% through 2024, with 439,300 new jobs expected to become available.1 The job pool for RNs is large, and with a bachelor’s of nursing and an RN license, there should be many opportunities for employment.

 The increased demand for nurses is due to the aging of the baby-boomer generation, growing rates of chronic illnesses among the general public, and the retirement of many nurses in the coming years.
-Nurses who are willing to work in medically underserved and in rural areas will have an advantage in the job market.
-Longer-term care facilities are expected to have a greater need for nurses than hospitals, and home healthcare is also expected to see an increase, so RNs who apply for these jobs may have a better chance.
+Nurses who are willing to work in medically underserved and in rural areas are expected to have an advantage in the job market.
+Long-term care facilities are expected to have a greater need for nurses than hospitals, and home healthcare is also expected to see an increase, so RNs who apply for these jobs may have a better chance.

-Nursing World – Nursing World is a resource for all registered nurses.
+- American Nurses Association – The American Nurses Association is a resource for all registered nurses.
 Once you are a member, you can find information here about continuing education and networking opportunities.

-American Association of Nurse Practitioners (AANP) – The AANP is for nurse practitioners to continue their education, advance in their careers, or attend training and conferences.
+- American Society of Registered Nurses (ASRN) – The ASRN is for registered nurses to continue their education, advance in their careers, and attend training and conferences.

 Frequently Asked Questions